-Use Hono RPC when your React frontend should call Agentuity API routes with route-inferred request and response types.
-Add TanStack Query when you want caching, request state, and invalidation around those calls.
+Use Hono RPC when a React client should call a Hono route with inferred request and response types.
+Add TanStack Query when the UI needs caching, request state, and invalidation around those calls.

 import { Hono } from 'hono';